A whole-hearted performer & inclusive educator

 Acclaimed as "bewitching," having "her own soubrette-ish delivery," as well as "wringing every bit of sentiment out of her aria," Abigail Krawson is garnering critical and audience praise for her energetic and heartfelt portrayals.
 Abigail is a dynamic performer, an engaging educator, and a passionate producer of innovative opera and vocal performances.
 She is on the roster of both The Portland Opera Chorus and The Portland Symphonic Choir, the Director of Children and Youth Choirs at Lake Grove Presbyterian Church, the Communications Director for Renegade Opera, a private voice and piano teacher, and also maintains an active solo calendar in and around Portland.

 This season, you can hear Abby as a soloist at The JUDY with Renegade Opera, reprising her Mourning Dove portrayal in Bird Songs of Opera, at Lake Grove Presbyterian Church for a Messiah with members from the Oregon Sympony, and in a new collection of musical selections for Tapestry, a duo concert with LaRiche Lamar.
-As a chorister, you can hear her in Le Nozze di Figaro and a Puccini concert with Portland Opera, Rachmaninoff's Vigil, a holiday concert, and a San Francisco Tour with Portland Symphonic Choir.
+Abby is also curating a recital called From the Vault for the Portland Symphonic Choir.
+As a chorister, you can hear her in Le Nozze di Figaro and a Puccini concert with Portland Opera.
+She will also sing in a world premiere production of Rachmaninoff's Vespers, a holiday concert, and Beethoven's 9th Symphony with Portland Symphonic Choir.

 In 2022-23 Abigail will make her debut with Portland Opera in the choruses of Carmen and Rusalka.
 She will also sing with the Portland Symphonic Chorus in Puccini's Messa di Gloria with the Vancouver Symphony and Beethoven's 9th Symphony with Portland Youth Philharmonic.
 Abigail will also perform a duo concert, Tapestry, with LaRiche' Lamar at Lake Grove Presbyterian Church.
 And to round out her season, Abby will embrace her Portland roots and sing in Bird Songs of Opera with Renegade Opera, an immersive opera experience at the Leach Botanical Gardens.